asa55/azure-virtual-network-docs-as-flashcards/Deck/Overview/About-Virtual-Network/2-Azure-VNet-limits.md

 ######

-Are there limits to the number of Azure resources you can deploy?
+The number of Azure resources you can deploy is

 %

-Yes
+limited

 ######

-How can you increase Azure networking limits?
+By default, all Azure networking limits are set to their

 %

-All default limits are set to their maximum limits.
-For support, open an online customer support request
+maximum